 To apply for medical benefits, go to your local Department of Human Services, Family Community Resource Center (FCRC).
 A caseworker at the local FCRC will ask you questions and enter your answers into a computer.
 After the interview is complete, the caseworker will give you a computer printout with your answers on it and ask you to sign it.
 This is your application.

 If your application is approved, your eligibility for medical benefits usually begins with the month you apply, as long as you meet all the eligibility requirements.
 You will receive a medical card that you can use when you need other medical services.
 In addition, you may be eligible for medical benefits for up to three months before the month you apply.
-If you have medical expenses during any of the three months before the month you apply.
-If you have medical expenses during any of the three months before the months you apply, be sure to tell your caseworker about them so a decision can be made whether the state can pay for those bills.
+If you have medical expenses during any of the three months before the month you apply, be sure to tell your caseworker about them so a decision can be made whether the state can pay for those bills.

 Obtain a Needs Screening